big-wisdom/Endeavor/README.md

 ## What I'm working on now

-* Just got delete working for endeavor blocks.
-MVP will not include deleting all of repeating right now, but that should be a fast follow

-* Now I need to make sure that you can edit endeavor blocks
+* Now I should make sure that the CalendarEvent shows up on the week view screen